BEN BEDFORD – PORTRAITS

-BEN BEDFORD’s new album will be called Portraits.
-It will feature the best songs from his critically acclaimed first 3 albums Lincoln’s Man, Land of the Shadows and What We Lost.
+BEN BEDFORD’s new album is called Portraits.
+It includes the best songs from his critically acclaimed first 3 albums Lincoln’s Man, Land of the Shadows and What We Lost.

 This is a specially curated retrospective collection of songs from my first three albums: Lincoln’s Man, Land of the Shadows, What We Lost.
 It spans material written between 2005 and 2012.
 I’m calling this collection simply, Portraits, as each of these tracks is, in one way or the other, a kind of portrait.
 Some are people.
 Some are places.
 Some are events.
 Some are memories.
 Much as William Least Heat-Moon* imbues his writing with a sense of landscape and time, I have attempted to do something similar with these songs, crafting vignettes that engage the senses.
 With a small dose of the suspension of disbelief, I want to take you on a journey.
 With each of these songs, these portraits.
 In short, I hope you can feel the very breeze through your hair.